CCSD Summer Reading Program 2023

-Go to the Cobb County Public Library website at http://www.cobbcat.org/summer/ to sign up for the Summer Reading Adventure, which begins June 1st.
+Go to the Cobb County Public Library website at http://www.cobbcat.org/summer/ to sign up for Summer Reading, which begins June 1st.
 City of Smyrna residents can also use the City of Smyrna Public Library.

 What is Beanstack?

-Beanstack is a fresh, new platform to support reading!
+Beanstack is a fun and engaging platform to support reading!
 It's easy to use the free Beanstack app to scan books to your reading list, log minutes, complete activities, and earn badges.
 Beanstack has been called a "fitbit for reading."

 Where can I find additional resources for summer reading?